Allan McGregor – Born December 1959. A child that loved nature. One of his mother’s friends said, “He’ll be fine” at school because he’s a bright kid.

 Infinite intelligence and the sixth sense

 Napoleon Hill often talks about infinite intelligence.
 He has a whole chapter in Think and Grow Rich about the sixth sense.
-To help me understand better my friend Keith Woodley, from the Miranda Shore Bird Centre, found a story about a world record epic flight by a Bar-tailed Godwit bird tagged E7 tracked by satellite navigation.
+To help me understand better my friend Keith Woodley, from the Miranda Shore Bird Centre, told me a story about a world record epic flight by a Bar-tailed Godwit bird tagged E7 tracked by satellite navigation.
 She flew more than 28,000 kilometres.
 How did she fly day and night with no food or no rest, apart from wind currents and flying in formation?
 How did she know how much to eat prior to leaving for her reserves?
 How did she know what speed to maintain?
 What height to fly at and to land on the exact spot where she left from seven months before hand?
 New Zealand – Korea 7 days non-stop (10,300 km), Korea – Alaska 5 days non-stop (7,250 km), Alaska – New Zealand 8 1/2 days non-stop (11,700 km).